 - Automatic Oscillation: This lets your heater evenly distribute heat from left to right.

-- Multiple Heat Settings: Many portable heaters have Low and High settings to give you more control.
+- Multiple Heat Settings: Many space heaters have Low and High settings to give you more control.
 Multiple settings also let you heat different sized spaces.

 - Energy-Saving Modes: Energy-efficient models often include operating modes that reduce energy usage and cost.